oneapi-src/oneAPI-samples/DirectProgramming/DPC++/CombinationalLogic/mandelbrot/README.md

 ﻿# `Mandelbrot` Sample

 Mandelbrot is an infinitely complex fractal patterning that is derived from a simple formula.
-It demonstrates using DPC++ for offloading computations to a GPU (or other devices) and shows how processing time can be optimized and improved with parallelism.
+It demonstrates using SYCL* for offloading computations to a GPU (or other devices) and shows how processing time can be optimized and improved with parallelism.

-For comprehensive instructions see the [DPC++ Programming](https://software.intel.com/en-us/oneapi-programming-guide) and search based on relevant terms noted in the comments.
+For comprehensive instructions, see the [Intel&reg; oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide) and search based on relevant terms noted in the comments.

 | Optimized for                       | Description
 |:---                               |:---